 Cohort Default Rate

 *The Cohort Default Rate is calculated and published by the United States Department of Education, Office of Federal Student Aid.
 The FY2019 tracking period is from October 1, 2018 – September 20, 2019.
 This information is updated as the U.S. Department of Education website is updated.

 The Borrower Rights and Responsibilities are available at Summary of Borrowers Rights and Responsibilities.

 Financial aid is disbursed in four payments over the scheduled academic year (Fall and Spring semesters) consisting of one disbursement per module, 2 modules per semester.
 Disbursements are typically scheduled to be disbursed to the institution by the 12th day of the module; students must still meet all eligibility requirements prior to disbursement.
 Funds are applied to institutional charges (tuition, fees, book stipends, etc.) and any remaining funds are released to the student in the form of a refund.
-Credit balance refunds will be issued within 14 days of disbursement.
+Credit balance refunds will be issued within 14 calendar days of disbursement.
 Student aid refunds may be issued in the form of direct deposit or a paper check mailed via the United States Postal Service.
 Students wishing to sign up for direct deposit should contact the Bursar at email@example.com.
 For more information on credit balance refunds, please refer to our Title IV Credit Balance page.

 Federal Student Aid amounts are determined based on the several factors including need-based and non-need-based calculations, Cost of Attendance (COA), Expected Family Contribution (EFC), enrollment status and grade level.
 For more information, please see our Types of Federal Aid and Packaging of Awards pages.